Peddie School: Athletics

 Peddie's football team visits Gonzaga College High School in Washington, D.C.

-All students must participate in theater, be on an interscholastic team, or be in one of the elective physical-education classes after school.

-The Ian H. Graham Athletic Center houses a swimming pool; three basketball courts (surrounded by an indoor Tartan track); a wrestling room; an indoor soccer and lacrosse facility with Astroturf, a 2,000 square-foot (190 m²) fitness center; a room housing thirty ergometers; and a 6-bed training room and sports-medicine center.
-Outdoor facilities include fourteen tennis courts, eight multipurpose fields, a specially equipped varsity football and lacrosse training field, a softball field, an Olympic-caliber ¼-mile all-weather track, a varsity football and lacrosse field, three baseball fields.
-The Hovnanian Fields added another six fields, which are used seasonally by the freshmen and junior varsity soccer and lacrosse teams.

-The Athletic Center holds a replica of the Heisman Trophy donated to the school by Yale University lineman Larry Kelley (Peddie class of 1933), who won it in 1936, the second year in which it was given.

-Peddie has its own 18-hole golf course, where the boys' and girls' golf teams compete.
-The course is a private facility of the Peddie Golf Club, but students and faculty have free access to the greens.

-The school competes in the Mid-Atlantic Prep League, a sports league with participating institutions from preparatory schools in the New Jersey, New York and Pennsylvania area.

 Peddie competes in the "Prep A" division of the New Jersey Independent School Athletic Association (NJISAA), with The Lawrenceville School, Hun School of Princeton, Blair Academy, Saint Benedict's Preparatory School and other New Jersey preparatory schools depending on the sport.
 Peddie has graduates competing at the collegiate level in swimming, wrestling, basketball, track, crew, baseball, softball, soccer, lacrosse, golf, and tennis.
 The school mascot is the falcon.

-The girls track team won the New Jersey indoor track Non-Public/Prep state championship in 1928 and 1929.
+The girls' track team won the New Jersey indoor track Non-Public/Prep state championship in 1928 and 1929.

 Football rivalry

 Peddie's rival is Blair Academy, and the two schools compete every year during the second week of November for the Potter-Kelley Cup.
 The day of the football competition, which alternates yearly between campuses, is known as Blair Day at Peddie (and Peddie Day at Blair).
 The game between the two schools is the oldest football rivalry in New Jersey and ranks among the oldest in the country.